VH-Lab/NDI-python/README.md

 If you are using VSCode it is recommended that you install the [autoDocstring](https://marketplace.visualstudio.com/items?itemName=njpwerner.autodocstring) extension.
 You will have to add `"autoDocstring.docstringFormat": "sphinx"` to the your [settings.json](https://vscode.readthedocs.io/en/latest/getstarted/settings/).

-Documentation must be rebuilt with `sphinx-apidoc -fo ./docs/source ./ndi` on changes to codebase.
+Documentation must be rebuilt with `bin/mkdocs` on changes to codebase.
+To rebuild and view the documentation in the browser, run `bin/docs`.